bantolov/RhetosWorkshop/Readme.md

 ## [Day 3](Day3/day3.md)

-*(2 hours, Authentication and Authorization could be moved from day 4 to day 3 to reduce day 4)*
+*(2 hours lecture, Authentication and Authorization could be moved from day 4 to day 3 to reduce day 4)*

 1. Filters
 2. Validations